 This course will be discussion driven.
-The type of cultural and theological critiques and deconstruction we will be performing on the works we exam can only be done in that manner.
+The type of theological and philosophical inquiry and deconstruction we will be performing in this class can only be done in that manner.
 As such, contributing to the class is very, very important and it is expected on a daily basis.
+A significant portion of your grade will come from how you demonstrate your knowledge of the material we cover through our in-class discussions.
 The material in this class can't be fully absorbed by simply reading and listening.
 It must be engaged.
 Dialogue is a necessary tool to understand and internalize this information.
 Ask your questions.
 Raise your observations.
 The class will be so much the better for them.
 Points will be available every day for participation in class and group discussions.